 “Isn’t that just an aphorism?”

 “Just an aphorism?”
-He sighed with a disappointed expression over his face as he shook his head.
+He sighed with a lowered look on his face as he shook his head.

 “That’s exactly the point of an aphorism Eve.
 Things happen for a reason, believe it?”
 I couldn’t answer.